hard-it/normalize/README.md

-# normalize
+# Normalize.css #
+This file is intended for resetting page styles of a typical template.

-Normalize CSS by Nikolay Lamanov
+&copy; 2020 Normalize CSS by Nikolay Lamanov